Why Talk Therapy Hasn’t Fixed Your Anxiety

 But you haven’t learned or used the tools to deal with it yet.

 Remember what I said before?
-Knowing it is not enough to stop it.
+Knowing is not enough to stop it.

 Knowing and understanding is just the first step.